fbpx

 After a mild TBI, victims may feel dizzy, disoriented, or sleepy.
 The old wive’s tale about not letting someone with a concussion fall asleep for four hours has been replaced by letting them sleep after they’ve been evaluated by a doctor to ensure there isn’t an underlying brain bleed.

-Victims may feel fatigued or “fogged in” for several weeks or months after the concussion.
+Victims may feel tired or “fogged in” for several weeks or months after the concussion.
 They may be unusually clumsy, get angry or depressed for no reason, or have trouble organizing their thoughts.
 This is called “post-concussion syndrome,” and is normal after mild TBI.
 They should consider seeing a psychiatrist or therapist to help them work through their recovery.

 After a Moderate TBI